chmerdon/ExtendableFEMBase.jl/docs/src/fems.md

     - AbstractH1FiniteElements additionally have evaluations of nonzero basisfunctions on faces/bfaces
     - AbstractHdivFiniteElements additionally have evaluations of nonzero normalfluxes of basisfunctions on faces/bfaces
     - AbstractHcurlFiniteElements additionally have evaluations of nonzero tangentfluxes of basisfunctions on edges/bedges
-- each finite element has its own implemented standard interpolation interpolate! (see [Finite Element Interpolations](@ref)) that can be applied to a function with header function(result, input, qpinfo), below it is shortly described what this means for each finite element
+- each finite element has its own implemented standard interpolation interpolate! (see [Finite Element Interpolations](@ref)) that can be applied to a function with header function(result, qpinfo), below it is shortly described what this means for each finite element

 ## List of implemented Finite Elements